wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### The "Plot using draw" side pane

-The "Plot using draw" sidebar hides a simple code generator that allows to generate scenes that make use of some of the flexibility of the _draw_ package _maxima_ comes with.
+The "Plot using draw" sidebar hides a simple code generator that allows generating scenes that make use of some of the flexibility of the _draw_ package _maxima_ comes with.

 #### 2D

 Generates the skeleton of a `draw()` command that draws a 2D scene.
 This scene later has to be filled with commands that generate the scene's contents, for example by using the buttons in the rows below the "2D" button.

-One helpful feature of the 2D button is that it allows to setup the scene as an animation in which a variable (by default it is _t_) has a different value in each frame: Often a moving 2D plot allows easier interpretation than the same data in a non-moving 3D one.
+One helpful feature of the 2D button is that it allows to set up the scene as an animation in which a variable (by default it is _t_) has a different value in each frame: Often a moving 2D plot allows easier interpretation than the same data in a non-moving 3D one.

 #### 3D

 Generates the skeleton of a `draw()` command that draws a 3D scene.
-If neither a 2D or a 3D scene are set up all of the other buttons set up a 2D scene that contains the command the button generates.
+If neither a 2D nor a 3D scene is set up, all of the other buttons set up a 2D scene that contains the command the button generates.

 #### Expression